 Engineering students get a feel for industry

-Over the past month, Engineering Students at Dundee and Angus College have been given the opportunity to visit different businesses to get an insight into the different jobs available in the industry.
+Over the past month, Engineering students at Dundee and Angus College have been given the opportunity to visit different businesses to get an insight into the different jobs available in the industry.

 1. reduce